telerik/kendo-ui-core/docs/framework/hierarchicaldatasource/overview.md

         }
       });

-The example demonstrates how to configure the HierarchicalDataSource in order to bind the children when the fields holding the children items have different names.
+### Bind HierarchicalDataSource to Remote Service

+#### Create the HierarchicalDataSource and bind to homogeneous remote service

-### Creating a HierarchicalDataSource bound to a homogeneous remote data service
+The example below demonstrates how to create a `HierarchicalDataSource` component that is bound to a homogeneous remote data service.

+###### Example

     var homogeneous = new kendo.data.HierarchicalDataSource({
         transport: {